 Definition of Cooperative Play

 Cooperative play involves children playing together on a shared game.
-It is the only type of play in Parten’s 6 stages of play where children share common goals and objectives during play.
+It is the only type of play in Parten’s 6 stages of play where children share common goals and objectives during play (as directly opposed to parallel play and associative play).
 Children can be observed sharing resources, assigning roles, sharing ideas, and coming together to agree upon the rules of the play scenario.
+During this stage of play children learn significant social skills.

 1. Social Interaction